Towards Contextual Learning in Few-shot Object Classification: Conclusion and Future work

 \section{Conclusion and Future work}

-In this work, we proposed a Few-shot learning model that uses scene context semantics to improve learning and recognition.
+In this work, we proposed a few-shot learning model that uses scene context semantics to improve class representations.
 Our approach integrates the supplementary role of context \cite{dohn2018concept} by building context-aware class prototypes, and we apply the relative role of context \cite{dohn2018concept} with our CCAM, a module that proved to be able to focus on disciminative elements in the scene with respect to the class semantics (see Fig. \ref{fig:CCAM}, Fig. \ref{tsnec} and Table \ref{tab:wordembeddings}).